 Ready To Start The Year Off Right?

-Taking on the New Year’s resolutions to build a travel friendly exercise routine, open up to more strangers, and create a ‘must do’ daily routine will drastically improve your enjoyment of the digital nomad lifestyle.
+Taking on the New Year’s resolutions to build a travel-friendly exercise routine, open up to more strangers, and create a ‘must do’ daily routine will drastically improve your enjoyment of the digital nomad lifestyle.

 These are just a few examples of the lessons I wish I knew when I started my journey, however, and I’ve packed much more into my course How To Become A Digital Nomad!
 (Discounted 50% through this link)

-Inside this course I’ll show you how to build up a location independent career, optimize your living situation, and connect with other nomads.
+Inside this course, I’ll show you how to build up a location independent career, optimize your living situation, and connect with other nomads.
 It will give you the right mindsets, tools, and strategies to thrive and the confidence to actually take the leap.
 If you’re serious about becoming a digital nomad it could be exactly what you need to get started, so check it out!

-Nico Jannasch is traveling the world fueled by his multiple location independent businesses.
+Nico Jannasch is travelling the world fueled by his multiple location independent businesses.
 Just 22 years old, he is on a mission to empower others to gain the freedom to live wherever they want and work on projects they are passionate about.
 He blogs regularly at Nicojannasch.com and you can connect with him on Twitter @Nico_Jannasch

-Lars King has worked at some of the world’s highest impact companies, traveled to 24+ countries, given talks internationally, and started multiple online businesses all by the age of 21.
+Lars King has worked at some of the world’s highest impact companies, travelled to 24+ countries, given talks internationally, and started multiple online businesses all by the age of 21.
 He has a passion for learning about and teaching topics that are not usually taught in school in a relatable, fun, and accessible way.
 Connect with him on Twitter @larstheking.